VA Camp FAQs

 - Can my camper ride on different buses or go home with a friend?
 If there is room on the bus then Yes.
 However we will need written confirmation from all parties.

 - What kind of food will be served on the overnight?
-Campers will need to bring 2 lunches with them Thursday and Friday night we have a mac & cheese style dinner, with fruit, dry goods, and oatmeal.
+Campers will need to bring two lunches with them for Thursday and Friday.
+On Thursday night we have a mac & cheese style dinner, and for breakfast on Friday we typically offer fruit, oatmeal, breakfast bars, and bagels.

 - Do you provide after camp care?
 No

 - Will our camper travel during the day to different locations?
-All activities take place on the property, neighboring Potomac River and adjacent NPS properties.
-Rafters will be traveling up to Great Falls Park and getting off the River on Campus.
+All activities are based out of the Virginia campus, Potomac River and adjacent national/state parks.
+Some activities will leave campus, but will always start and end their day on site.

-- Can I pick up my camper early or drop he/she off late?
-You will need to contact the office to make arrangements.
+- Can I pick up my camper early or drop he/she him/her off late?
+Yes, but please contact the Calleva VA office, as their activity may leave campus early in the morning, and arrive back to campus late in the afternoon.

 - Do you have a Lost & Found?
-Yes, please call the office to check and see if it has been found!
+Yes, please call the Calleva VA office to check and see if it has been found!

 - Will Calleva Virginia interact with Calleva Maryland?
-If we see them on the river, I am sure that we will engage!
+Hopefully!
+We’ll probably see them on the river, and make sure we let them know who’s best!

 General questions about Camp: